schaeren/homematicip-rest-mqtt-docker/README.md

-# Homematic IP REST API to MQTT bridge
+# Homematic IP REST API to MQTT bridge (Docker Container)

+This fork is used to make a Docker image/container containing the original application with some small extensions.

+** IN WORK **

 Bridges between Homematic IP components using the REST API (i.e. using an Homematic IP Access Point, not a CCU) and an MQTT broker so you can use your home automation software of choice to interact with Homematic IP.